StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/create-a-knowledge-base-page.md

     Enter the following information:

     * Title: The title of your page.
     * Category: The category your page belongs to.
 Pages are visually grouped by category for easier navigation.
-If the category does not exist, it will be created automatically.
+If the category doesn't exist, it will be created automatically.

     **Use an existing page template**
     Apply a [case page template](../organization/configure-organization/manage-templates/case-page-templates/about-case-page-templates.md) to your new page.